BarleyPowered by Brewlytics.ai

 An embedded chat widget that recommends beers, captures loyalty signups, and points first-time visitors at the right release.

-When a new release matches a customer's taste profile, Barley pings them on the channel they opted into.
+When a new release matches a customer's taste profile, Barley pings them on the channel they opted into — rich iMessage with release art and links on iPhone, SMS everywhere else.
 Segmented, not blasted.

 Frequently asked questions